rish-hyun/pix2struct-doc-vqa/README.md

 ## Objective:

-The objective of this task is to take the Pix2Struct base model from the Hugging Face library (https://huggingface.co/google/pix2struct-docvqa-base) and convert it into the ONNX format, benchmarking results, comparing the inference time and model size of the original Hugging Face model with its ONNX equivalent.
+Take the Pix2Struct base model from the Hugging Face library (https://huggingface.co/google/pix2struct-docvqa-base) and convert it into the ONNX format, benchmarking results, comparing the inference time and model size of the original Hugging Face model with its ONNX equivalent.

 ---